 Fastest journey3hr 5m

 It is an easy journey by train from Lyon to Aime-la-Plagne and other stations in the Tarentaise Valley.
-The 298-km journey from Lyon to Aime wins no prizes for speed but this route gets top marks for scenery.
-The route is served by regular TER regional trains, with a couple of daily year-round direct services and up to six additional trains per day during the winter sports season, especially at weekends.
+The journey from Lyon to Aime wins no prizes for speed but this route gets top marks for scenery.
+The route is served by regular TER regional trains, with year-round direct services and additional trains per day during the winter sports season, especially at weekends.

 For extra choice, it’s also possible to take a TER or TGV train from Lyon to Chambéry, changing there onto a connecting train or SNCF bus to Aime-la-Plagne.
 Changing thus at Challes-les-Eaux station in Chambéry opens up several additional options per day.

 Lyon to Aime-la-Plagne